d2osborn/Power-Outages/README.md

 # Hypothesis Testing

-In the hypothesis test, I used a permutation test because I wanted to check whether the two distributions look like they were drawn from the same population distribution.
+In my hypothesis test, I used a permutation test because I wanted to check whether the two distributions look like they were drawn from the same population distribution.
 In my test, I proposed that **higher electricity consumption (high sales) leads to higher demand loss in megawatts (MW) compared to lower electricity consumption (low sales)**.
 In this case, different levels of `TOTAL.SALES` are defined as High Sales (>= `TOTAL.SALES`.median()) and Low Sales (< `TOTAL.SALES`.median()).
 This investigation is important for understanding the relationship between electricity consumption and the severity of power outages.
 Energy companies could then consider electricity consumption levels as a risk factor when predicting the severity and location of future power outages.
 I chose the difference in group means as my test statistic instead of the absolute difference in group means because I am interested in the direction of the relationship.
 Specifically, I want to determine if higher electricity consumption (high sales) is associated with greater demand loss in megawatts compared to lower electricity consumption (low sales).

 **Null Hypothesis (H0)**: There is no significant difference in the distribution of `DEMAND.LOSS.MW` across different levels of `TOTAL.SALES`.